Note: Goalwise has been acquired by Niyo Money and is rebranded to Niyo Money.

-A lot of us make mistake by keeping money in the bank account, using fixed deposits and sometimes falls prey to investment advice given by their banker.
+A lot of us make mistake by keeping money in the bank account, using fixed deposits, and sometimes falling prey to investment advice given by our bankers.

 Robo advisor services is an answer to this, it gives you complete control and transparency regarding your investment.
-None the less, most of the Robo advisory services let you save 1% every year as the investment is done in the commission-free instrument.
+Nonetheless, most of the Robo advisory services let you save 1% every year as the investment is made in the commission-free instrument.

-My search for such services landed me on Goalwise and after studying it carefully, understanding its pros and cons, It is something worth knowing by every individual.
+My search for such services landed me on Niyomoney and after studying it carefully, and understanding its pros and cons, It is something worth knowing by every individual.

 In this review post, I have covered every important aspect of Goalwise including Pros and cons, getting started and also shared a few Goalwise alternatives.

 You can use this guide to start investing today or it could be an integral part of your research.

 So, without further delay, let’s get on and learn as much as you could about Goalwise services today.